 Should You Join a Trade Association?

-ALOA membership costs around $225 per year.
-For new locksmiths, it’s worth it for the training resources and credibility.
+ALOA membership costs around $225 a year.
+For new locksmiths, it is worth it for the training resources and credibility.

 Local locksmith associations exist in larger Arkansas cities.
 These groups share information about problem customers, industry changes, and business opportunities.

 The networking alone pays for membership.
-When you’re stuck on a weird lock you’ve never seen, having other locksmiths to call is invaluable.
+When you are stuck on a weird lock you have never seen, having other locksmiths to call is invaluable.

 Background Checks

-Even though Arkansas doesn’t require background checks for locksmiths, getting one voluntarily builds trust.
+Even though Arkansas does not require background checks for locksmiths, getting one voluntarily builds trust.
 Many commercial clients will ask for it anyway.

-A clean background check costs $20 to $50 and proves you’re not running a criminal operation disguised as a locksmith business.
+A clean background check costs $20 to $50 and proves you are not running a criminal operation disguised as a locksmith business.

 Verifying Ownership